rtlabs-com/p-net/doc/network_topology_detection.rst

 this interferes with the ART tester software.
 See the section on installing ART tester in this documentation.

+Except from sending the "DCP identify", Proneta will scan the subnet with PING and ARP messages if enabled in the settings.
+It is possible to customise which address range to scan.
+Found DCP-enabled hosts will be probed using EPM lookup and SNMP queries.

+Proneta will show details about modules in found devices, if it has access to the corresponding GSDML file.
+Use the page "Settings" and the tab "GSDML Manager" to load GSDML files.

 Full SNMP readout example
 -------------------------